Image Source: https://unsplash.com/photos/HlNcigvUi4Q

-Although it would be nice to keep your dietary preferences on the down low, this topic will often come up in conversation.
+Although it would be nice to keep your dietary preferences on the down-low, this topic will often come up in conversation.
 When eating a plant-based diet, you will need to verify that restaurants are preparing dishes that you can consume.
 When you cease to order meat-based dishes and stop munching on cheese plates, your community will quickly notice that your habits have changed.
-Be prepared to answer many questions regarding the reasoning behind this decision.
+Be prepared to answer any questions regarding the reasoning behind this decision.

 6. Know Statistics

 Unfortunately, many people have preconceived notions about veganism.
 Rather than being embarrassed, research statistical points that support the benefits of this lifestyle.
 Memorize statistics about the way that this diet improves overall health, impacts the sustainability of the planet, and supports mental health awareness.

 Nearly 3% of the national population maintains a vegan diet.
 This trend has expanded exponentially in the last five years.
 Before embarking on a plant-based journey, learn the overall benefits that this diet can have on your health.
 When you eat plant-based, it is important that you monitor the intake of iron and protein in your everyday consumption.
 Be prepared to share your learnings with your peers.